Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * Once you have that IAP installed, then firmware updates to all boards can be done by the normal zip file method in DWC on the first mainboard.
 * Note that mainboards have only a single CAN connector, so the mainboard-as-expansion-board has to be the last one in the CAN chain.
 If you have any additional expansion boards, they should go between the two mainboards.
 * The CAN addresses for each board do not need to be in sequential order along the CAN bus.
-* If you want to daisy chain multiple mainboards, as each board has only a single connector, and has termination resistors, it is unlikely that you can go beyond 2 or 3 boards in the daisy chain before CAN voltage levels get too low.
+* If you want to daisy chain multiple mainboards, as each board has only a single CAN connector and termination resistors, it is unlikely that you can go beyond 2 or 3 boards in the daisy chain before CAN voltage levels get too low.
+To overcome this, desolder and remove the CAN termination resistors of the intermediate boards.
+Newer boards will come with cuttable traces.
+For wiring, loop-on CAN wires from the one CAN connector.

 # Using CAN addresses